The subclip tab in the details page gives you full control and insight into the subclips of your clips.

 If you opened the subclip details screen from the library (using the button on a thumbnail or in the selection toolbar), your library query will be used as initial query in the sidebar too.
 So the subclips shown on the small timeline in a library search result thumbnail will be the same as the ones shown in the search sidebar of the subclip details screen:

-Click it to start editing the subclip.
-The description field will become editable (see image below).
 You can change the text as you like.
 Multiple lines are allowed.
-When you are happy with your edit, click the button with the green tick to save your changes.
-Press the button with an x to cancel your changes.
+When you are happy with your edit, click somewhere outside the subclip to save your changes, or use the shortcut shift+enter.
+Press escape to cancel your changes.

 When you enter a # while editing, you can pick from a list of existing tags to add to your description or you can create a new one.
 Press enter once you have picked or typed your tag.
 Multiple tags can be used in the description.
 Tags can be used as a search filter in the sidebar or in the library.